 The junior courses include a study of American Literature, composition (expository and creative) and speech.
 Students use critical reading skills, listening skills, technology, research and the writing process throughout the course.
 All classes meet state standards but differ in the content, depth, pace, approach and method of grading.

+1006H1/1006H2 Open to grade 11

-1006H1/1006H2 English 11 Honors (American Lit)
+English 11 Honors (American Lit)